Jonny Mellor declines invite, with Alicia Barrett and Jessica Turner added to the England team for the Commonwealth Games.

 Mellor’s omission from the initial England Commonwealth Games team was a huge disappointment after a year that saw him ranked as the fastest English marathon runner.
 England chose not to select any men for the marathon despite Mellor’s 2:12:57 at the Berlin Marathon in September.

-The Commonwealth Games take place in Gold Coast, Australia from April 4th to April 15th.
-To date, all home nations expect Wales have announced there squad.
+The Commonwealth Games take place in Australia from April 4th to April 15th.
+To date, all home nations except Wales have announced their teams.
 The initial England squad can be found here, Scotland here and the Northern Ireland athletics squad here.